OctavioProfeta/OctavioProfeta.github.io/index.md

 Finally, we can also observe that the frequency of the war lexicon is not null during periods of peace.
 This could be explained by the fact that the war theme is not only related to the war itself, but also to the consequences of war.

 {: style="text-align: justify;"}
-Let's now take a look at the frequency of the war lexicon in the movies produced by India :
+Let's now take a look at the frequency of the war lexicon in the movies produced by India:

 <p style="text-align:center">
 <iframe src="india_war.html" width="750px" height="500px" frameborder="0"></iframe>